What Is the CIA Triad (and How to Use It Today)

 - Make your password long (greater than 8 characters in length)

 - Be sure to change your passwords after a breakup if you shared a computer with someone

 As mentioned above, the accessibility aspect of the CIA triad can be broken down into three primary portions: Administrative, technical, and physical.

 The best way to keep your information private is to access valuables only on the safety of a private, trusted WiFi network; ideally your own.
 It's critical to enforce your personal WiFi network with the same stringent password policies you do your other accounts.
 Change the name of your network so that hackers can't use the default network name to break the encryption.

 Some potential threats to your online assets when accessed from the privacy of your own home are wardrivers.
-Wardriving is the act of mapping out local area network (or LAN) wireless access points and accessing them secretly, and occasionally, nefariously.
+Wardriving, also known as access point mapping, is the act of mapping out local area network (or LAN) wireless access points and using them secretly, and occasionally, nefariously.
 A strong password decreases the likelihood of access from uninvited parties, following the suggestions above.

 Additionally, if you’re concerned you’ll experience surveillance from wardrivers, or if you’re simply not interested in your internet service provider knowing what you’re up to, it pays to install a VPN.
 There are a few great articles on VPNs here:

 Certain documents that contain personal information are important to keep.
 Pay stubs, for example, are often used to verify income when applying for loans, apartments, or other things that require the asset holder to assess your financial situation.
 Keep these and things like social security cards, tax returns, birth certificates, and even extra cash locked in a fire-proof box.
 Other items, such as bank statements or receipts, bills, or other documents containing personal information should be shredded.